The NHL lockout? Its all about dollars and cents. To think anything else would be uncivilized according to the New York Post.

 For something completely different: Apparently Liam Neeson isnt a big NFL football fan and probably shouldnt be put on live television anymore.

-Here are all the links from around the hockey world, and what I’m reading while gearing up for the last couple of weeks.
+Here are all the links from around the hockey world, and what I’m reading while touching back down from the Windy City of Chicago.